cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 the specification for an application-extension identifier.

-An application-extension (such as `dt`) MAY also define the meaning of a variant of the application-extension identifier where each lower-case character is replaced by its upper-case counterpart (such as `DT`), for building an application-oriented extension literal using that all-uppercase variant as the prefix of a single-quoted string.
+An application-extension (such as `dt`) MAY also define the meaning of a variant prefix built out of the application-extension identifier by replacing each lower-case character by its upper-case counterpart (such as `DT`), for building an application-oriented extension literal using that all-uppercase variant as the prefix of a single-quoted string.